NguyenDuck/blocktopograph/README.md

 [flagmaggot](https://github.com/flagmaggot).
 This fork is the only one supporting MCPE 1.2~1.9 for now.

+## Update paused
+Until next change in Minecraft level format.
+Pull requests will still be processed in time during the pause unless Meow Cat decays.

 ## Download
 Google play download not available now.
 Download apk from [the release page](https://github.com/oO0oO0oO0o0o00/blocktopograph/releases).